waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses (Ranked by Agent):**
-    1.  **Hiker Disguise:** The Hiker on 1F will move if a 'Hiker' Pokémon (like Geodude) is in the party lead.
-    2.  **Poké Doll for Hiker:** The Hiker on 1F will accept the POKé DOLL.
+    1.  **Poké Doll for Hiker:** The Hiker on 1F will accept the POKé DOLL.

 - **Failed Hypotheses:**
     - The Silph Scope will reveal a ghost in Mt.
 Moon.
 (Result: Failed.
 Prof. Oak prevents item use.)